Kaltsoon/data-management-and-databases/exercises/sql-exercises-5.md

 # SQL Exercises 5: Grouping and subqueries

 > [!IMPORTANT]
 > Create a Word document named `sql_exercises_5_YOURFAMILYNAME.docx`.
-For all the SQL queries, please copy and paste both **the SQL statement and the result (e.g., as a [screenshot](https://www.take-a-screenshot.org/))** into your Word document.
+For all the SQL queries, please copy and paste both **the SQL statement and a [screenshot](https://www.take-a-screenshot.org/) of the result** into your Word document.
 Do not worry about formatting.
 Finally, submit the Word document to Moodle.

 ## 1.